ELLIS CITY COUNCIL

 PLEDGE OF ALLEGIANCE

 AMENDMENTS TO AGENDA

-Council member Jolene Niernberger moved to approve the consent agenda containing the Minutes from the Regular Meeting on February 6, 2017, Bills Ordinance #2015, and the October 2016 manual journal entries.
+Council member Jolene Niernberger moved to approve the consent agenda containing the Minutes from the Regular Meeting on March 6, 2017, the Minutes from the Special Meeting on March 6, 2017, and Bills Ordinance #2017.
 Council member Bret Andries seconded the motion.
-The Council approved the consent agenda 5-0.
+The Council approved the consent agenda 6-0.

 PRESENTATIONS OF AWARDS, PROCLAMATIONS, REQUESTS & PETITIONS (HEARINGS)

 Mayor David McDaniel called for an executive session to discuss confidential data relating to financial affairs or trade secrets of second parties.
 A 15-minute executive session was proposed starting at 7:33 p.m.
 Mayor McDaniel asked for a motion to recess.
 Council member Bob Redger moved and Council member Dena Patee seconded a motion to recess to executive session to discuss confidential data relating to financial affairs or trade secrets of second parties with City Attorney Olavee Raub, Ellis County Coalition representative Aaron White, and City of Ellis representative for the Ellis County Coalition Sylvia Kinderknecht present.
 The motion carried 6-0.
 The Council returned to open session at 7:48 p.m.
 No action was taken in executive session.

 Aaron White, Ellis County Coalition, updated Council on the Coalition’s current projects and developments.
 The Ellis County Rehabilitation Program and the Workforce Development Program are fairly active and there seems to be quite a bit of general retail interest for the area.

 Fire Chief Dustin Vine was unable to attend as he was attending a grass fire call south of town.